nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ### 3.1 Format

 The list is a JSON array containing zero or more Verifiable Presentations.
-List entries can be a:

-- presentation in JWT format as JSON string.
+Entries MUST be encoded in JWT format as JSON string.
-- presentation in JSON-LD format as JSON object.

 ### 3.2 Registering on the list

 Clients can register a Verifiable Presentation on the list by sending an HTTP POST to the maintainer's list endpoint.
-The HTTP request body MUST be a Verifiable Presentation encoded as JSON.
+The HTTP request body MUST be a Verifiable Presentation (in JWT format) encoded as JSON string.
 The content type of the request MUST be `application/json`.

 The maintainer MUST validate the Verifiable Presentation as specified in section 4.
 If the validation fails, it MUST return a 400 Bad Request response.
 If the validation succeeds, the Verifiable Presentation MUST be added to the list and the maintainer MUST return a 201 Created response.
-Credential subjects on the list MUST be unique, so if the subject already exists, the new presentation replaces the old one.
+The presenter (meaning the credential holder, identified by `credentialSubject.id`) MUST only appear once on the list, so a new registration MUST replace the previous one from the same presenter.

 An example posting a Verifiable Presentation in JWT format to the list: